 “This position in the Navy is a huge step toward my future ...
 I can confidently say that I owe it all to my real-world experiences at UMass Lowell.”

-Amanda Murray is headed to officer training in July 2013 for the U.S. Navy where she landed a job protecting the occupational health and safety of servicemembers.
-She’s excited to begin her career after earning a bachelor’s degree in community health
+Amanda Murray headed to officer training in July 2013 for the U.S. Navy where she landed a job protecting the occupational health and safety of servicemembers.
+She was excited to begin her career after earning a bachelor’s degree in community health

 and a master’s degree in work environment